Next Level Norway = Svalbard

 3/7

-Scouting the area
+Scouting the Arctic

 Explore Isfjord Radio with a full day hike along the old radio poles of Svalbard.
-Use Griegfjellet (Grieg Mountain) as a significant orientation point as you pass through the Arctic tundra, and if you are lucky, spot the walruses thriving in the icy waters.
-As a golden rule, you should never disturb the wildlife on Svalbard, but wildlife is easy to observe from a safe distance.
-You will enjoy lunch at an old hunting lodge while learning more about the hard hunting life in the north.
+Use Griegfjellet (Grieg Mountain) as a significant orientation point as you pass through the Arctic tundra, and if you are lucky, spot the walruses thriving in the icy waters or the arctic fox looking for treats.

 6/7